ISSUE No.026

 UPCOMING SCHEMES

-Operation Pale Meridian (Jan 16): Long-range influence alignment under review.
+Operation Pale Meridian (Jan 16): Long-range influence alignment begins calibration.

 WRY WIT OF THE WEEK